Geology of Venus: Magnetic field and internal structure

-Venus's crust appears to be 20 - 25 km thick, and composed of silicate rocks.
+Venus's crust appears to be 20 - 25 km thick on average, and composed of mafic silicate rocks.
 Venus's mantle is approximately 2840 km thick, its chemical composition is probably similar to that of chondrites.
-Since Venus is a terrestrial planet, it is presumed to have a core made of semisolid iron and nickel with a radius of approximately 3,000 km.
+Since Venus is a terrestrial planet, it is presumed to have a core, made of semisolid iron and nickel with a radius of approximately 3,000 km.

 The unavailability of seismic data from Venus severely limits what can be definitely known about the structure of the planet's mantle, but models of Earth's mantle have been modified to make predictions.
-It's expected that the uppermost mantle, from about 70 to 480 km deep is mostly made of the mineral olivine.
+It is expected that the uppermost mantle, from about 70 to 480 km deep is mostly made of the mineral olivine.
 Descending through the mantle, the chemical composition remains largely the same but at somewhere between about 480 and 760 km, the increasing pressure causes the crystal structure of olivine to change to the more densely packed structure of spinel.
 Another transition occurs between 760 and 1000 km deep, where the material takes on the progressively more compact crystal structures of ilmenite and perovskite, and gradually becomes more like perovskite until the core boundary is reached.

 Venus is similar to Earth in size and density, and so probably also in bulk composition, but it does not have a significant magnetic field.
 Earth's magnetic field is produced by what is known as the core dynamo, consisting of an electrically conducting liquid, the nickel-iron outer core that rotates and is convecting.
 Venus is expected to have an electrically conductive core of similar composition, and although its rotation period is very long (243.7 Earth days), simulations show that this is adequate to produce a dynamo.
 This implies that Venus lacks convection in its outer core.
 Convection occurs when there is a large difference in temperature between the inner and outer part of the core, but since Venus has no plate tectonics to let off heat from the mantle, it is possible that outer core convection is being suppressed by a warm mantle.
-It's also possible that Venus may lack a solid inner core for the same reason, if the core is either too hot or is not under enough pressure to allow molten nickel-iron to freeze there.
+It is also possible that Venus may lack a solid inner core for the same reason, if the core is either too hot or is not under enough pressure to allow molten nickel-iron to freeze there.